Probing the axion-electron coupling at cavity experiments: Conclusion

 \section{Conclusion}

 To conclude, we have solved Maxwell's equations for a conducting medium with a boundary under the homogeneous axion DM and an external magnetic field, showing that the conductors radiate EM waves sourced by CME currents.
 The radiated waves can be resonantly stored in cavities, leading a signal enhancement.
 In consequence, we find that the existing cavity experiments such as ADMX or CAPP places constraints on the axion-electron coupling at the level of $g_{ae}<10^{-5}$\,.
 Compared with the radiation from the axion-photon conversion inside the cavity, the CME radiation is suppressed by $m_a^2/\sigma^2$ for cavities of good conductors, $\sigma\gg m_a$.
 We estimate, however, that the axion-electron coupling up to $10^{-9}$ can be probed by replacing the cavity wall with low-conductivity material such as carbon, with similar or better reach at higher axion mass regions.
+Finally, we emphase that, if an axion signal is observed by cavity experiments, one has to repeat the experiment again to pin down the correct source for the signal in the apparatus by turning off the external magnetic field inside the cavity, while keeping the magnetic field in the wall.
+If there is no significant change in the signal, it is very likely due to the CME current.